The Burtscher Fieldhouse & The Greg Needell Gymnasium

-The main component of the Sports Science Lab is the Monark testing bike, which is used to test peak power and aerobic threshold.
+The main component of the Sports Science Lab is the Monark testing bike, which is used to test peak power and anaerobic threshold.
 The bike is used in conjunction with blood tests, to measure the quantity of lactic acid being produced in the body.

 “The lab tests athletes’ improvement and associates it with skiing results,” said Mike Morin, Alpine Program Director.
 “It directly links improved power from our conditioning program to results on the hill.
 This measured improvement is used to modify both the athlete’s training plan and the overall program training plan.”